A convert imprisoned for Christian activity has been released to be with her son who has leukaemia.

-Malihe Nazari (left), Joseph Shahbazian and Mina Khajavi face a combined 22 years in prison
+Malihe Nazari (left), Joseph Shahbazian and Mina Khajavi were given a combined 22 years in prison

 Three Iranian Christians have been given prison sentences totalling 22 years for organising and establishing house churches – all while the government maintains it espouses freedom of religion.